eckinox/eckinox-cs/README.md

 If you don't have a pre-commit script already, the package will automatically set up this one (as a symbolic link) when you install the package.
 If you already have a pre-commit, you will have to merge the two manually.

+Another pre-commit script ( `pre-commit-with-bypass` ) is available if you need to be able to commit when somes test fail.
+After each tool if some test fail, the script will ak if you want to continue.
+The script need to be installed manually.

 ### Github actions workflow
 To ensure your project is always respecting the standards, this package adds a workflow for Github Actions that runs every included tool on your codebase.